cybersokari/spingboot-gcp/README.md

 ### Updating the container image with the new image version
-It takes the Compute Engine VM 20 to 30 seconds to update the container image.
-So we try not to run the following command at peak hours of the day if possible.
 ```shell
 $ gcloud compute instances update-container [instance-name] --zone=[zone-name] --container-image=[container-image-name]
 ```
 Replace the `instance-name`, `zone-name` and `container-image-name` with the appropriate values.

 ### Inspecting the app on the VM
-While will not need to log into the VM to get Telementry information, you can SSH into the VM and run the following command to inspect the app
+While you will not need to log into the VM to get Telementry information, you can SSH into the VM and run the following command to inspect the app
 1. Run ``docker ps`` to view the docker instances running
 2. Run ``docker attach [container-id]`` to attach to the container and start seeing logs.
 Note that you will only see logs from when you attach, not the past logs.